 One of the most confusing things in the industry is how many acronyms are used, and often without explanation.
 So, what is the difference between them all?

 TEFL: Teaching English as a Foreign Language

 This is the term used for training instructors to teach English to non-native speakers in their home country.
-For example, a native speaker from Australia might take a TEFL course in Latin America to learn how to teach English to locals there.
+For example, a native speaker from Australia might take a TEFL course in Guatemala to learn how to teach English to locals there.
 It is our preferred term, and the one you’ll see throughout the site, though it is often interchangeable with TESOL, ESL and EFL.